Blog > Treatment Strategies > Somatic Experiencing Therapy: 12 Techniques & Exercises for Trauma Recovery

 Measuring Progress and Supporting Safety

 Evaluating progress in somatic experiencing therapy requires attention to both physiological and psychological indicators of change.
-Because trauma is stored in the body as well as the mind, healing is often reflected in subtle shifts in regulation, posture, and sensation before major cognitive or emotional breakthroughs occur.
+Because trauma is stored in the body as well as the mind, healing often shows up in subtle somatic shifts before major cognitive or emotional breakthroughs occur.

 Signs of progress may include:

-Improved nervous system regulation, such as steadier breathing, reduced hyperarousal, or fewer episodes of shutdown or dissociation.
+- Improved nervous system regulation — steadier breathing, reduced hyperarousal, or fewer episodes of shutdown or dissociation

-Reduction in somatic and trauma-related symptoms, including decreased muscle tension, fewer stress-related physical complaints, improved sleep, and diminished startle or anxiety responses.
+- Reduction in somatic symptoms — decreased muscle tension, improved sleep, diminished startle responses

-Increased interoceptive awareness — the client’s ability to notice and tolerate bodily sensations without fear or avoidance.
+- Increased interoceptive awareness — the client's growing ability to notice and tolerate bodily sensations without fear or avoidance

-More adaptive behavioral responses to stressors, such as reaching out for support rather than withdrawing or dissociating.
+- More adaptive responses to stressors — reaching out for support rather than withdrawing or dissociating

 Documenting Somatic Experiencing Therapy with ICANotes